 CUAMM started working in the Pujehun district of Sierra Leone.

-Sierra Leone was the country most affected by the worst outbreak of Ebola in history.
+Sierra Leone was the hardest hit country in the Ebola epidemic.
 CUAMM stayed in Pujehun and ensured the presence of an expatriate staff and the continuity of essential services.